Lincoln in the Bardo

 Lincoln in the Bardo is a 2017 experimental novel by American writer George Saunders.
-It is Saunders's first full-length novel and was the New York Times hardcover fiction bestseller for the week of March 5, 2017.
+It is Saunders's first full-length novel and was The New York Times hardcover fiction bestseller for the week of March 5, 2017.

-The novel takes place during and after the death of Abraham Lincoln's son William "Willie" Wallace Lincoln and deals with the president's grief at his loss.
+The novel takes place during and after the death of Abraham Lincoln's son William Wallace "Willie" Lincoln and deals with the president's grief at his loss.
 The bulk of the novel, which takes place over the course of a single evening, is set in the bardo—an intermediate space between life and rebirth.

 Lincoln in the Bardo received critical acclaim, and won the 2017 Booker Prize.
-Many publications later ranked it one of the best novels of its decade.
+Many publications later named it one of the best novels of its decade.

 Conception and research

 Background

 The novel was inspired by a story Saunders's wife's cousin told him about how Lincoln visited his son Willie's crypt at Oak Hill Cemetery in Georgetown on several occasions to hold the body, a story that seems to be verified by contemporary newspaper accounts.
 In March 2017, Saunders provided more detail on the background and conception of his novel:

 Saunders first announced the novel in a 2015 New York Times interview with the novelist Jennifer Egan, revealing that it would have a "supernatural element" while remaining "ostensibly historical".
 The novel's title was announced in a conversation between Saunders and Susan Sarandon in Interview magazine, in April 2016.
 That same month, a description of the book was posted on the Random House website.